AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 This exercises the ``Divmod`` function twice.
 The outer ``if`` construct executes both ways and the ``if Tell then`` test runs once only for ``Tell`` True.
-Indeed, the only :option:`stmt+decision` violation by our driver is the ``Tell`` decision coverage, only partially achieved since we have only exercised the True case.
+As a result, the only :option:`stmt+decision` violation by our driver is the ``Tell`` decision coverage, only partially achieved since we have only exercised the True case.
 This is confirmed by the section of :option:`=report` output that follows, where we find the two coverage violations sections expected for the requested set of criteria::